 Applicants for the M.S. or M.S.E. degrees normally hold a Bachelor of Science degree in naval architecture and marine engineering with an average grade of 3.5 on a 4.0 scale.
-However, the graduate program has been structured so that students with a bachelor's degree in other engineering disciplines that require knowledge of basic mechanics-such as mechanical engineering, applied mechanics, aerospace or civil engineering-may also start directly on their master's program.
-Students with a bachelor's degree from another field without knowledge of basic mechanics and only want to pursue a master's degree will be required to take NA 470 (Foundation of Ship Design).
+However, the graduate program has been structured so that students with a bachelor's degree in other engineering disciplines that require knowledge of basic mechanics -such as mechanical engineering, applied mechanics, aerospace or civil engineering -may also start directly on their master's program.
+Students with a bachelor's degree from another field without knowledge of basic mechanics and only want to pursue a master's degree will be required to take NA 470 (Foundation of Ship Design) or NA 491 (Marine Engineering Laboratory I) they might also need to take several undergraduate-level courses which will be determined on a case-by-case basis.

-Joint M.S.E. / M.B.A. in Naval Architecture and Marine Engineering

-The Department of Naval Architecture and Marine Engineering and the School of Business Administration offer a joint degree program for qualified persons to pursue concurrent work in business administration and naval architecture and marine engineering studies leading to the M.B.A. and M.S.E. degrees.
-The program is arranged so that all requirements for both degrees can be completed in two years of enrollment, depending on the undergraduate's NAME background and the specialty area of the NAME master's program.
+Joint M.S.E. / M.B.A. in Naval Architecture and Marine Engineering offer a joint degree program for qualified persons to pursue concurrent work in business administration and naval architecture and marine engineering studies leading to the M.B.A. and M.S.E. degrees.
+The program is arranged so that all requirements for both degrees can be completed in two years of enrollment, depending on undergraduate NAME background and the specialty area of the NAME master's program.
 The degrees are awarded simultaneously.